Installing Debian on UEFI Systems: A Guide to GPT Partitioning

 Replace /dev/sdX with your actual device (e.g., /dev/sda or /dev/nvme0n1).

-When using GPT with UEFI boot, you must create an EFI System Partition (ESP):
+When using GPT with UEFI boot, you must create an EFI System Partition (ESP).
+In the Debian installer partitioning tool, set the following:

 -